recognita/spatial-harmonics/README.md

 # spatial-harmonics

-Spherical-harmonics-based neural layer that improves the 3D spatial-attention block used in speech representation models — a supplement to Défossez et al., *Decoding speech perception from non-invasive brain recordings*, Nature Machine Intelligence (2023).
+Spherical-harmonics-based neural layer that improves the 3D spatial-attention block used in speech representation models.

 Presented at the Student Spring University Forum 2025.